Jwink3101/remote_edit/readme.md

     * Example: `$ ./remote_editor.py "/path/to/editor \"{0:s}\""`
 3. Do not specify.
 Will have to open it manually

+There are also other options in the call which can modify the behavior

+    -f,--force
+        Force starting this instance.
+Do not prompt if it thinks another is running.
+Will close the other

+    -h
+        Display this help

+    -s,--short
+        Set the folder names to be shorter.
+Otherwise, it will replicate the full path

+    -t=,--polling=
+        [0.333] Specify the time between polling for an updated file

 ### Remote

 The remote call script is also designed to work locally so you can always just specify the same command.
 However, you must specify a `LOCAL_EDITOR` environmental variable but **not** with the `{0:s}` format.
 Instead, just as a bash program.
 For example, `gedit` is a local GUI editor but it also tends to spew lots of warnings.
 I created the file: